Hummus post-workout for healthy carbs?

 But, a 20 min HITT training, 45 min Zumba, 60 min Crossfit (like with our friends at CrossFit Orlando), Orange Theory, Eat the Frog, or other intense workout — will likely require some additional slow-burning-carb fuel.

 That’s where this recipe comes in handy.
-It combines high fiber carbs with a hefty dose of protein from the cottage cheese and lots of preparative amino acids from the CB Supplements collagen.
+It combines high fiber carbs with a hefty dose of protein from the cottage cheese and lots of preparative amino acids from collagen.

 Give this simple collagen snack a whirl and let us know how you feel!